-Focus on the heart and brain
+Focus on the Heart and Brain

 In the diagnosis of cardiovascular diseases anatomical measurement of arterial constriction may be supplemented with patient-specific estimates of the constriction effects on blood pressure and flow.
-Simulation and MRI Measurements of the three-dimensional blood flow provides a deeper insight into disease mechanisms in e.g. heart failure.
+Simulation and MRI Measurements of the three-dimensional blood flow provide a deeper insight into disease mechanisms in e.g. heart failure.

 Diagnosis of degenerative brain diseases require the centers controlling brain functions, and the connections between them, to be localized.
 New MRI techniques can provide this information and also provide the basis for image-based measurement of disease severity in e.g. Alzheimer's disease.

 This project focus on the heart and the brain since they are two of the most vital organs in the human body.
 Different types of functional imaging are progressively complementing the traditional imaging for both these organs, and there is strong medical motivation for accelerating this progress.
 The Seeing organ function project takes on the urgent task of developing new methods to capture, process and present this rich functional information.

 The project finances several Postdocs with different technical background, all working on parts of the research agenda.
 Here, CMIV provides the perfect environment for such a project as it brings together expertise ranging from medicine, over medical visualization to image analysis and biomedical engineering.
 All the research teams have worked together in multidisciplinary projects for a long time which is of great advantage.